vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/container-networking-calico-refarch.md

 - Service IPs, when routable, are still backed by `kube-proxy`.

-  - `kube-proxy` implements simple round-robin loadbalancing with IPtables.
+  - `kube-proxy` implements simple round-robin load balancing with IPtables.
-    The limited routing capabilities and scalabiliy of IPtables may be a concern.
+    The limited routing capabilities and scalability of IPtables may be a concern.

 - Routing pod networks can consume a large chunk of an organization's IPv4 space.